dojo/docs/dojo/map.rst

 Examples
 --------

 This example shows you how to use dojo.map with objects.
-In JavaScript are references, so you can not just change a value of a property without modifying the object itself.
+In JavaScript, objects are references, so you can not just change a value of a property without modifying the object itself.
 Luckily Dojo provides you with a method to clone objects: `dojo.clone <dojo/clone>`_

 .. cv-compound::